-Successful completion of the two-year program should allow the graduate to meet program goals:
+Successful completion of the program should allow the graduate to meet program goals:

-- 1. Successful student completion of the ARRT radiography examination - 2.
+- 1. Successful completion of the ARRT radiography examination - 2.
 Demonstration of competency in the skills necessary to function as an RT(R) - 3.
-Demonstration of professional behaviors consistent with ARRT standards and ethics and the ASRT Code of Ethic
+Demonstration of professional behaviors consistent with the ARRT Standards of Ethics and the ASRT Code of Ethics